Culture-404/Syn_Inquisition/index.md

 Blaspheme their god!
 Defile their idols!
 COMMIT SYN!
 {: .lead }

-Learn coding, developer operations, and web site optimization (SEO, UI, and Performance) and combat the gods of Woke Tyrants through the power of Artificial Intelligence.
+Learn coding, developer operations, and web site optimization (SEO, UI, and Performance) and combat the gods of Woke Tyrants through the power of ~~Journalism~~ Inquisition!